 Who is the ideal candidate for sugaring?

 Anyone can get sugared; there's no one who would be a better candidate for waxing over sugaring.
-Of course, most of our Sugared+Bronzed clients like sugaring because you can be sugared right before a spray tan, which is not the case with waxing.
+Of course, most clients like sugaring because you can be sugared right before a spray tan, which is not the case with waxing.
 In general, for people who are sensitive to pain, prone to ingrown hairs, or a routine spray tanner, sugaring is ideal.

 Can you sugar wax at home?

 In short, sugaring is absolutely not a DIY treatment for hair removal.
-Yes, the sugar wax is made from ingredients you probably have in you kitchen — sugar, lemon, and water — but he technique requires professional training.
+Yes, the sugar wax is made from ingredients you probably have in your kitchen — sugar, lemon, and water — but the technique requires professional training.
 Because there's no paper strip like with waxing, even if you were to create the ball of sugar, a non-pro wouldn't know how to use it properly.
 The application process is called folding, where the sugar paste is applied to the skin against the natural grain of the hair growth, then pulled against the grain with the learned wrist-flicking motion.